Seebeck effect of Dirac electrons: Introduction

 Heat flow is accompanied by electric current in metallic materials.
 This phenomenon can be understood since one of the heat carriers in materials are electrons or holes, which have charge.
 The effect is called Seebeck effect, which is one of the thermoelectric effects.
 When a material is in an open circuit, electric voltage arises in the longitudinal direction to the temperature gradient.
 This thermo-electomotive force $\bm{E}_{\mathrm{emf}}$ is characterized by the Seebeck coefficient $S$ as $\bm{E}_{\mathrm{emf}} = S \bm{\nabla} T$, where $\bm{\nabla} T$ is the temperature gradient.
 It is importants to find materials having large Seebeck coefficient for harvesting waste heat and converting it into useful electrical power.

 Bismuth is the material in which the Seebeck effect was observed for the first time~\cite{seebeck1822}.
 Despite its long history, the microscopic calculation of the Seebeck effect in bismuth has not been done yet.
-From the current understanding for the bismuth crystal, there are electron and hole pockets in the $L$ and $T$ points in the Brillouin zone, respectively, and electrons near the $L$ point can be described by a three-dimensional~(3D) Dirac Hamiltonian~\cite{cohen1960,wolff1964,fuseya2012}.
-Hence, we calculate the Seebeck coefficient of the 3D Dirac electrons as the first step.
+From the current understanding for the bismuth crystal, there are electron and hole pockets in the $L$ and $T$ points in the Brillouin zone, respectively, and electrons near the $L$ point can be described by a three-dimensional~(3D) Dirac Hamiltonian~\cite{cohen1960,wolff1964,fuseya2012}~(see Fig.~\ref{fig:dispersion}), in which the energy dispersion is linear with respect to the momentum measured from the $L$ point.
+Thus, it is important to study whether this kind of linear dispersion leads to unusual temperature- or chemical-potential-dependences of the Seebeck coefficient compared with usual metals with quadratic momentum dispersion.
+Furthermore, it is well known that the impurity scattering in Dirac systems, e.g., in graphene, causes unconventional energy dependence of the relaxation rate~\cite{shon1998}.
+Therefore, it is necessary to develop a microscopic theory on the relaxation rate for the massive 3D Dirac electrons using the self energy of the Green's functions as well as the vertex corrections in calculating the electronic conductivity and Seebeck coefficients.